KxSystems/docs/docs/ml/nlp/userguide/preproc.md

 operation               | effect
 ------------------------|-------------------------------------------------
-Tokenization            | splits the words; e.g. `John’s` becomes `John` as one token, and `‘s` as a second Sentence detection      | characters at which a sentence starts and ends Part of speech tagger   | parses the sentences into tokens and gives each token a label e.g. `lemma`, `pos`, `tag` etc.
+Tokenization            | Splits the words; e.g. `John’s` becomes `John` as one token, and `‘s` as a second Sentence detection      | Characters at which a sentence starts and ends Part of speech tagger   | Parses the sentences into tokens and gives each token a label e.g. `lemma`, `pos`, `tag` etc.
-Lemmatization           | converts to a base form e.g. `ran` (verb) to `run` (verb)
+Lemmatization           | Converts to a base form e.g. `ran` (verb) to `run` (verb)

 In the below examples, the text of `Moby Dick` was used.
-This [text](https://github.com/KxSystems/mlnotebooks/blob/master/data/mobydick.txt) can be found in the data folder of the mlnotebooks, along with a [notebook](https://github.com/KxSystems/mlnotebooks/blob/master/notebooks/08%20Natural%20Language%20Processing.ipynb) demonstrating how the functions described in this section can be implemented.
+This text can be found at :fontawesome-brands-github: [KxSystems/mlnotebooks/data/mobydick.txt](https://github.com/KxSystems/mlnotebooks/data/mobydick.txt), along with a [notebook](https://github.com/KxSystems/mlnotebooks/blob/master/notebooks/08%20Natural%20Language%20Processing.ipynb) demonstrating how the functions described in this section can be implemented.

 ```txt
 // Read in data